Learning and Sharing

 Import Exchange certificate in Exchange Admin Center

-If you are using an Exchange Server version earlier than Exchange Server 2016 CU23 or Exchange Server 2019 CU12, you can import the certificate through the Exchange Admin Center.
+If you’re running an Exchange Server version older than Exchange Server 2016 CU23 or Exchange Server 2019 CU12, you can use the Exchange Admin Center to import the certificate.

-To import an Exchange Certificate, sign in to the Exchange Admin Center, navigate to the ‘servers’ in the feature pane, and select ‘certificates’ in the tabs.
-Then click on ‘More options’ (…) and choose ‘Import Exchange Certificate’.
+To import an Exchange Certificate, log in to the Exchange Admin Center, go to the ‘servers’ section in the feature pane, and click on the ‘certificates’ tab.
+Next, select ‘More options’ (…) and choose ‘Import Exchange Certificate’.

 Bg969

-A new window will appear.
-Enter the path to the Exchange certificate.
-Complete the password field.
-If the certificate does not have a password, leave this field blank.
-Then click ‘Next’.
+A new window will open.
+Enter the path to the Exchange certificate, fill in the password field, or leave it blank if the certificate doesn’t have a password.
+Finally, click ‘Next’.

 Bg970

-Click the “+” (Add) button to select the Exchange Server.
-Choose the server where the new certificate will be installed.
-Then click “Add” followed by “OK.”
+Click the “+” (Add) button to choose the Exchange Server.
+Select the server where the new certificate will be installed, then click “Add” and finish by clicking “OK.”

 Bg971

-The certificate has been imported into the Exchange Server.
-The subsequent step involves assigning the certificate to the Exchange services.
+The certificate has been successfully imported into the Exchange Server, and the next step is to assign it to the Exchange services.

 Bg972